Extremal digraphs for open neighbourhood location-domination and identifying codes: Structural properties of extremal digraphs

 In a locatable digraph $D$, some vertices have to belong to any OLD set: we call such vertices \emph{forced}, as was done in e.g.~\cite{FP12} in the context of identifying codes.
 There are two types of forced vertices: those that are forced because of the domination condition, and those that are forced because of the location condition.

 \begin{definition} Let $D$ be a locatable digraph.
 A vertex $v$ of $D$ is called \emph{domination-forced} if there exists a vertex $w$, such that $v$ is the unique in-neighbour of $w$.
-Vertex $v$ is called \emph{location-forced} if there exist two distinct vertices $x$ and $y$, such that $N^-(x)\ominus N^-(y)=\{v\}$ (where $\ominus$ denotes the set symmetric difference).
+Vertex $v$ is called \emph{location-forced} if there exist two distinct vertices $x$ and $y$, such that $N^-(x)\ominus N^-(y)=\{v\}$ (where $A\ominus B$ denotes the symmetric difference of two sets $A$ and $B$).
 A vertex $v$ is called \emph{double-forced}, if either it is both domination-forced and location-forced, or it is location-forced because of two different pairs of vertices. \end{definition}

 We can observe the following.